Tasmania Golf Club

 Located a scenic 20-minute drive from the CBD of Tasmania’s capital city Hobart, Tasmania Golf Club came highly recommended.
 In our travels, we always ask locals where we should play golf.
 Eager to discover their hidden gems, this has worked very well for us, especially while we were in New Zealand.
 Tasmania Golf Club was a consistent answer, and it came highly recommended by Cape Wickham and Barnbougle, and just about every golfer that we met in our 4-month journey through Tasmania.

 Afforded with the luxury of time, we rarely play golf on the weekends.
 Traveling full-time, we find that playing golf during the week is always less crowded, and often more affordable.
-But unfortunately, our time in Tasmania was coming towards its end.
+But unfortunately, our time in Tasmania was coming to an end.
 It was a Saturday the day we arrived, and the Club had a morning competition.
-There were tee times late in the afternoon that were available, but that meant that we would only have enough time for 9 holes.
+There were tee times late in the afternoon that was available, but that meant that we would only have enough time for 9 holes.
 Since we had to move on, we decided that 9-holes was better than not playing this gem.
 If you only have time to play 9 holes at Tasmania Golf Club, we were told to play the front.

-Green fees in March of 2021 were a modest $85 for 18-holes and $50 for 9.
+Green fees in March of 2021 were a modest $85 for 18 holes and $50 for 9.
 Rates are even lower if you are a Tassie resident!

 The Front Nine at Tasmania Golf Club

 Playing down the middle of the fairway, Menekse hit a 3-wood on the screws.
-It skirted the bunker, and also came up a couple of yards short.
+It skirted the bunker, and also came up a couple of meters short.
 But a good crisp pitch inside the leather left her with a tap-in five!

 Tasmania Golf Club’s Signature Hole

-The 575-yard par 5 third hole is one of the more famous holes in Tasmania.
+The 515-meter (575-yard) par 5 third hole is one of the more famous holes in Tasmania.
 With Barilla Bay running the full length of the left side, this dogleg left is slightly reminiscent of the brilliant finishing hole at Pebble Beach!
 Unlike Pebble, however, the fairway on three is framed with gum trees (eucalyptus trees) on both sides.
 There is a tall gum on the left which made it difficult to know how much of the corner could be taken off because I didn’t think I would be able to clear the tree from that distance.
 So, I settled on a distinctive-looking gum tree through the fairway on the right side and decided that was the best target.
 With a definite target in mind, I was able to turn over my tee shot, and it found the center of the fairway.